Overview of .NET Framework

-The .NET Framework is a technology that supports building and running the next generation of apps and XML Web services.
-The .NET Framework is designed to fulfill the following objectives:
+.NET Framework is a technology that supports building and running Windows apps and web services. .NET Framework is designed to fulfill the following objectives:

-To provide a consistent object-oriented programming environment whether object code is stored and executed locally, executed locally but Internet-distributed, or executed remotely.
+To provide a consistent object-oriented programming environment whether object code is stored and executed locally, executed locally but web-distributed, or executed remotely.